How To Take Kids To Sonoma Wine Country

 - Look for wineries that allow visitors to play on their grounds.
 Gundlach-Bundschu Winery has hiking trails and plenty of picnic space.
 The Larson Family Winery has bocce ball, horseshoes and farm animals.
 It also allows you to reserve tables for BYO picnics.
 The Kunde Family Estate hosts periodic hikes and other outdoor activities in its sprawling vineyards (suitable for kids who are old enough to not wander where they shouldn’t or small enough to be happy in a carrier).
 The tasting room at Imagery Estate Winery is full of the colorful original artwork created for its labels and it has a bocce court on its back patio.

-Where to Eat in Sonoma
+Where to Eat With Kids

 Admittedly, when it’s time to eat we often head over to Napa Valley, where it’s easy to find food that appeals to grown-ups in places that make kids feel at home.
 We like the sandwiches at Giugni WF & Son Grocery Co., the pies at Pizzeria Tra Vigne, and burgers at Gott’s Roadside, all in St. Helena.